Over 100 nominated for 2022 Ghana Energy Awards | News Ghana

 Others are the Outstanding Energy Management Award, and Sustainable Energy Partnership of the Year, Energy Institution of the Year, Energy Company of the Year, Brand of the Year, Rising Star Award, Energy Reporter of the Year, among others.

-The 6th Ghana Energy Awards is under the theme: “Global Decarbonisation: A Just and Equitable Energy Transition in Ghana”.
+The 6th Ghana Energy Awards is on the theme: “Global Decarbonisation: A Just and Equitable Energy Transition in Ghana.”

 “Toward the main event next month, the Awards Secretariat is undertaking a number of activities, including Courtesy Calls on industry partners; Nominees’ Announcement; Site Visitation to Prospective Nominees’ Project Sites to ascertain the accuracy of claims made by nominees on ground.

-“These activities make the GEA one of few award schemes, which insist on field verification to ensure awards won by players at the close of the review period are duly deserved,” the statement said.
+“These activities make the GEA one of few award schemes that insist on field verification to ensure awards won by players at the close of the review period are duly deserved,” the statement said.